 By Kate Abnett

-The EU is nearing the end of a three-year struggle to reform its Common Agricultural Policy (CAP), which will make up roughly one-third of the EU’s 2021-2027 budget.
-The bloc plans to spend 387 billion euros on payments to farmers and support for rural development, with the new rules kicking in from 2023.
+The EU is nearing the end of a three-year struggle to reform its Common Agricultural Policy (CAP).
+The CAP will account for roughly one-third of the EU’s 2021-2027 budget – 387 billion euros ($472 billion) – on payments to farmers and support for rural development, with the new rules kicking in from 2023.

-Among the unresolved issues are how much cash to set aside for “eco-schemes” to protect the environment, like organic farming or re-wetting peatlands to absorb CO2.
+One unresolved dispute is how much to spend on “eco-schemes” to protect the environment, such as organic farming or re-wetting peatlands to absorb CO2.